RossPaterson/advent-of-code/2019/Notes.md

 ## [Day 15: Oxygen System](https://adventofcode.com/2019/day/15) \*\*\*\*

-This was a return os the path-finding theme from previous years, but in a tough problem: a droid bumping around a maze in the dark.
+This was a return of the path-finding theme from previous years, but in a tough problem: a droid bumping around a maze in the dark.
 I did the first part in two stages: map the maze and then search for a minimal path.
 Initially I was using an inefficient path finder, and the system